nocomplexity/SecurityArchitecture/13-appendix-references.rst

 Secure Programming
 --------------------
-Go Language Web Application Secure Coding Practices, https://checkmarx.gitbooks.io/go-scp/ CC-Licensed so you can edit this GitBook your selve.
-Check the repository on https://github.com/Checkmarx/Go-SCP And ofcourse OWASP Secure Coding Practices are used for this GO specific publication.
+Go Language Web Application Secure Coding Practices, https://checkmarx.gitbooks.io/go-scp/ CC-Licensed so you can edit this GitBook yourself.
+Check the repository on https://github.com/Checkmarx/Go-SCP
+And of course OWASP Secure Coding Practices are used for this GO specific publication.